Cellular aquaculture brand BlueNalu is poised to make a big splash in the future of seafood.

 When Winston Churchill mused in 1931 on the absurdity of ‘growing a whole chicken in order to eat a breast or a wing’, he envisioned a world where we could grow just the part of the animal we needed, a part that would be ‘practically indistinguishable from the natural product’.

-And in the intervening decades, we’ve made real progress toward bringing that vision to life.
+Nearly 100 years later we’ve made real progress toward bringing that vision to life.

 The terminology varies – some prefer cultivated or cultured meat while others go with cell-based – but the basic principle is the same.
 I like the layman’s explanation Matt Simon from Wired used in an article about how to label this alternative protein: